Part 1 – One Summer Day

 It was then that I decided that there was a solution.
 They were never going to find out, and that death sentence that had been pronounced upon me twenty years earlier was going to happen.

 I got onto the computer, and for three days I researched drugs a person could buy in any pharmacy.
-I discovered that there is a mix of drugs, readily available that, when combined in the human body, will actually kill a person (see note at the end).
+I discovered that there is a mix of drugs, readily available that, when combined in the human body, will actually kill a person.
+(Please read note at the end of this story.)

 I finished my research at around 11:30 PM on a hot, humid August night in New York, the type of night that makes it difficult to breathe and keeps you awake in your own sweat, praying for sleep or, in my case, death.